Don't Get Zapped! A Decade of Essential Electrical Safety Tips for Home-owners

 Tip 7: Install GFCIs within Your Home

-Tip 8: Do not attempt DIY Electrical Work
+Tip 8: Don’t attempt DIY Electrical Work

 Tip 10: Keep Informed About Electrical Safety